 Population: about 10,000

-Threat Status: Vulnerable (population in decline) internationally, Nationally critical (highest threat classification) in New Zealand
+Threat Status: Population in decline.
+Nationally critical (highest threat classification) in New Zealand

 Found in: Otago and Southland regions of mainland New Zealand, although most New Zealand sea lions are now found in the Subantarctic Islands.

 Did you know:

 - New Zealand sea lions are only found in New Zealand and are one of the rarest species of sea lion in the world.

 - New Zealand sea lions are likely the most threatened sea lion species due to their declining numbers and restricted breeding range.